 Forms you may receive from Soundrop

-Soundrop artists who are citizens or residents of the United States will receive a 1099-misc form if they are paid more than $10 in revenue for the year.
+Soundrop artists who are citizens or residents of the United States will receive a Form 1099-MISC if they are paid more than $10 in revenue for the year.
+Soundrop makes one copy of this form available to you, and one to the IRS.
 The 1099 reported income is based on earnings actually paid to you during the year, not earned for the year.
+Your 1099 will be e-delivered or postmarked by January 31st of the following year.

 Form 1042-S is used to report U.S. sourced income paid to non-U.S. citizens or residents and withholding information to the United States Internal Revenue Service.
 Soundrop makes one copy of this form available to you, and one to the IRS.

-If you supply a form W-8 and receive at least one payment from Soundrop, you will receive form 1042-S from Soundrop the following year.
+If you supply a form W-8 and receive at least one tax-reportable payment from Soundrop, you will receive form 1042-S from Soundrop the following year.
+Your 1042-S will be e-delivered or postmarked by March 15th of the following year.

 In general, US-based artists are not subject to tax withholding, as long as Soundrop has a valid Form W-9 on file for you.